BalajiV21/AI-Powered-Research-Assistant-for-Web-Articles/README.md

      ```

 4. **Using the App**:
-   - Enter article URLs in the sidebar, click "Process URLs," and ask questions about the content.
+   - Enter article URLs in the sidebar, click "Process URLs, " and ask questions about the content.
 The AI model will respond with answers based on the article data, along with source references.

 ### Ideal Use Cases
 This tool is perfect for news research, academic study, and general research projects requiring AI-driven insights from web content.